 What you do every day will be the actual practice of the self discipline and each day is an opportunity to continue to improve your self discipline.
 Use that knowledge as you plan each of your days.
 This is 2 parts- the details and the goals.

-Daily goals help keep you in line with your larger goals and sticking to these daily goals is a great way to improve yourself.
+Daily goals help keep you in line with your larger goals and sticking to these daily goals is a great way to improve yourself and become a disciplined person.
 And achieving these daily goals requires a lot of self discipline and allow you to practice and grow your self discipline as your every day goals get closer to your life goals.

 For more information on determining, writing, and creating your every day goals list then check out this daily goals guide.